buger/jsonparser/README.md

 | mailru/easyjson | **154186** | **6992** | **288** |
 | buger/jsonparser | **85308** | **0** | **0** |

-`jsonparser` now is a winner, but do not forget that it is way more lighweight parser than `ffson` or `easyjson`, and they have to parser all the data, while `jsonparser` parse only what you need.
+`jsonparser` now is a winner, but do not forget that it is way more lightweight parser than `ffson` or `easyjson`, and they have to parser all the data, while `jsonparser` parse only what you need.
 All `ffjson`, `easysjon` and `jsonparser` have their own parsing code, and does not depend on `encoding/json` or `interface{}`, thats one of the reasons why they are so fast. `easyjson` also use a bit of `unsafe` package to reduce memory consuption (in theory it can lead to some unexpected GC issue, but i did not tested enough)

 Also last benchmark did not included `EachKey` test, because in this particular case we need to read lot of Array values, and using `ArrayEach` is more efficient.